tekst tekst tekst tekst tekst tekst tekst tekst tekst tekst

 Black elderberry flower / Flos Sambuci nigri

-Wood speedwell herb / Herba Veronicae sylvaticae
+Wood speedwell herb / Herba Veronicae officinalis

-Walnut leaf / Folium Juglandis regiae
+Walnut leaf / Folium Juglandis

 Buckthorn bark / Cortex Rhamni cathartici